AUAP/AP2018/class02/class02.md

       - multiply(*)
       - divide(/)

-##### real-time code jam with teletype on Atom
+##### real-time code jam/live coding with teletype on Atom
 1. install the [teletype package](https://teletype.atom.io/) on Atom: Preference > Install
 2. get the sharing key
 3. click the bottom right corner icon (like a wifi icon), then copy and paste the key onto the panel to start tinkering together
-4. Task: how to load the same image (the loading bar) with loadImage(), in which the image file is stored under a local folder "images/loading.gif"?
+4. Task: how to load the same image (the loading bar) with functions: loadImage() and image(), in which the image file is stored under a local folder "images/loading.gif"?
+5. What's your finding in terms of the "animated" gif?

 ### In-class challenge: Grid paper portrait in p5.js
 Time to do some free style drawing.
 The challenge is to draw your neighbour's portrait on a grid paper and then convert the hand-drawing into a p5.js sketch.
 Upload your hand-drawing and your p5 sketch on Github.